bstollnitz/aml_command_sdk/README.md

 mlflow ui
 ```

+* Navigate to the root of this repo in your terminal.
 * Make a local prediction using the trained mlflow model.
 You can use either csv or json files:

 ```